 Brown had a career year for the Eagles last season, with almost 1,500 receiving yards and 11 touchdowns scored.
 He was dominant from nearly every position on the field and was only held up by nagging leg injuries at times.

-The Eagles are in great hands with him and Smith as their wide receiver duo, and it might be the best in the league.
+The Eagles, ranked No. 2 in our NFL power rankings, are in great hands with him and Smith as their wide receiver duo, and it might be the best in the league.

 5. Stefon Diggs, Buffalo Bills

 Diggs continues to be his normal incredible self, with another stellar statistical season.

 He should be able to dominate with less attention on him this season as the Bills added Dalton Kincaid in this year’s draft to play a hybrid slot WR/TE positional role.

 4. Tyreek Hill, Miami Dolphins